dbeisser/Natrix2/README.md

 *Schematic representation of the greedy clustering approach and the iterative Swarm approach.
 The greedy approach (a) that uses a global clustering threshold t and input order dependent centroid selection can lead to the placement of closely related amplicons into different OTUs.
 The iterative approach of Swarm (b), with a local threshold d, leads to
 OTUs containing only closely related amplicons with a natually forming centroid during the iterative growth process of the OTU.
 Image from Mahé et al. 2015.*

-## VSEARCH clustering
+### VSEARCH clustering
-OTUs from ONT sequences are generated using the de novo clustering algorithm from the previous mentioned VSEARCH toolkit (Rognes et al. 2016).
+OTUs are generated using the de novo clustering algorithm from the previous mentioned VSEARCH toolkit (Rognes et al. 2016).
 The algorithm is based on centroids and utilizes a greedy and heuristic approach.
 It has a customizable threshold for sequence similarity, which is specified in the configuration file of the pipelines.
 The algorithm works by using input sequences as a query to search against an initially empty database of centroid sequences.
 The query sequence is clustered with the first centroid sequence that meets or exceeds the threshold for similarity.

-## Sequence comparison
+## Sequence comparison (Illumina- & Nanopore-variant)
 The assignment of taxonomic information to an OTU/ASV is an important part of the processing of environmental amplicon data, as the characteristics of known groups or species can be used to assess the environmental conditions of the samples origin.
 To find sequences that are similar to the representative sequence of each OTU/ASV the BLAST (basic local alignment search tool) algorithm (Altschul et al. 1990) is used to search for similar sequences in the SILVA database (Pruesse et al. 2007).
 The SILVA database contains aligned rRNA sequencing data that are curated in a multi-step process.
 While it has an extensive collection of highquality prokaryotic rRNA sequencing data, it only contains a limited amount of microbial eukaryotic sequencing data.
 If the database is not locally available, the required files will automatically be downloaded and the database will be build in the rule make_silva_db.
 The BLAST algorithm itself will be executed in the blast rule.
 As the aim is to find similar nucleotide sequences in the database for each query sequence the nucleotide-nucleotide BLAST (BLASTn) variation of the BLAST algorithm is used.
 The tab separated output file of the blast rule contains the following information for each representative sequence if the output of the BLASTn search meets the criteria defined in the [configuration](#Configfile) file: